 The hotel lobby is really nice, with a large atrium.
 There is a table with complimentary coffee by the front desk, which I very much appreciated as I sat and waited for the madness to die down.

 When things slowed down, I went to check in and found the staff to be very pleasant.
 I was asked about my room preference (“one with a bed”) and told I’d been upgraded to a Club Deluxe Suite, making this my fourth suite upgrade on this trip!
 Of course, I missed the club lounge hours because I feel asleep that afternoon and didn’t wake up until the next morning.

 Club Deluxe Suite at Hyatt Regency Paris Charles de Gaulle

-The Club Deluxe Suite was located on a corner of the second floor.
-It was a spacious room, with a somewhat odd layout.
+The Club Deluxe Suite was a spacious room located on a corner of the second floor.
+The layout was a bit odd.
 When I walked in, the first thing I noticed was the strong smell of gas.
-There was also the sound of gas in the walls and while I was tempted to switch rooms, I really didn’t have it in me to walk all the way to the elevator, down to the lobby, and back.
+There was also the sound of gas in the walls, which made me want to switch rooms.
+I just didn’t have it in me to walk all the way to the elevator, down to the lobby, and back.

 It was a very nice day outside and the room had three large, floor-to-ceiling windows to let in the light.

 For a room meant to accommodate two people, there was an awful lot of seating: A 3-person couch and two matching chairs, along with the swivel chair by the desk.
 One thing the room was lacking?
 Power outlets.
 There was practically none, which was disappointing for a hotel room that had recently been renovated.

 You can always tell a hotel room has been renovated when everything in the room is new, except for the doors.
 The doors were old and peeling, along with a corner of the desk.
 The phone didn’t have numbers to direct dial the front desk, so I had to refer to the directory to make a call.